 Heating Assistance/Home Energy Assistance Program (HEAP)

-HEAP applications are currently being accepted.
-The Rhode Island Department of Human Services administers the program, and applications are accepted through local Community Action Program (CAP) agencies.
-Experts will walk you through the application process.
+This program is administered by the Rhode Island Department of Human Services, and applications are accepted through local Community Action Program (CAP) agencies from September through May each year.

 The Good Neighbor Energy Fund

 Good Neighbor Energy Fund is for customers who are undergoing a temporary financial crisis, but may not qualify for HEAP.
 The program is managed by the United Way of Rhode Island.
 To apply, visit the Good Neighbor Energy Fund’s website.

 National Grid is a proud financial sponsor of the Good Neighbor Energy Fund.
 The Fund also relies on the generosity of Rhode Islanders to help other local families get through tough times.
 If you would like to make a donation, please visit the United Way’s page and click on the blue “Donate” button.